JamesSinnott1994/Quiz-Game/README.md

 - Project goal:
     - The goal of this Quiz application is to provide an enjoyable interactive game that will test a user's general knowledge or knowledge about a specific topic.
 The game should be easy to understand, simple to interact with and give feedback to the user on all inputs.
 - Focus:
-    - The main focus of the project is to build a fun engaging interactive quiz game that will display many different and interesting questions generated from an external API.
+    - The main focus of the project is to build a fun engaging interactive quiz game that will display many different and interesting questions generated from the Open Trivia Database API.
 - Definition:
     - We are creating an interactive Quiz application that will be playable on multiple devices.
 - Value: